Form 101 - Instructions

 Detailed proposal: Discuss the scientific issues, research problems or technical complexities, and describe the research methodology and experimental design proposed to explain or resolve them.
 Provide a work plan and relate it to the milestone schedule from the ACTIVITY SCHEDULE section.
 Describe the roles of any undergraduate or graduate students, or postdoctoral fellows who will be involved in the project.
 If applicable, clearly justify the need for any additional support staff such as research assistants, technicians or other professional staff who may be required to carry out the project.

-Team expertise: Explain how the knowledge and experience of each researcher relates to the expertise needed to accomplish the project objectives, and how the contributions of the team members (including, if applicable, company personnel) will be integrated.
+Team expertise: Explain how the knowledge and experience of each researcher relates to the expertise needed to accomplish the project objectives, and how the contributions of the team members (including, if applicable, industrial partner(s)’s) will be integrated.
 If the applicant or any co-applicant anticipates taking sabbatical or other leave during the grant period, describe the impact on the research.

-Research management: If the proposal involves large or dispersed research teams, provide a plan for how the project will be managed to provide both day-to-day direction and scientific leadership, as well as maintain good communication between the university research group(s) and the industrial sponsor(s).
+Research management: Provide a plan for how the project will be managed to provide both day-to-day direction and scientific leadership, as well as maintain good communication between the university research group(s) and the industrial partner(s).
 If applicable, please detail the project manager's qualifications, involvement, role and responsibilities.

-Training of highly qualified personnel: Describe how the knowledge and experience gained by graduate students, postdoctoral fellows, research assistants or others, including company personnel, is relevant to the advancement of the field, to developing practical applications of knowledge, or strengthening the industrial research base.
+Training of highly qualified personnel: The proposal must include a student training component.
+Describe how the knowledge and experience gained by graduate students, postdoctoral fellows, research assistants or others, including industrial partner(s)’s personnel, is relevant to the advancement of the field, to developing practical applications of knowledge, or strengthening the industrial research base.
 The number of undergraduate and graduate students trained is expected to be commensurate with the size of the project.
+Students and postdoctoral fellows are expected to enhance their skills through interactions with the industrial partner(s) (e.g., participation in planning meetings, active exposure to industrial processes such as R&D, manufacturing, regulatory, IP, commercialization, etc.).
+Describe the nature of the proposed interactions where appropriate.

 Benefit to Canada: As well as the economic benefit to Canada described in the previous section, outline any additional economic, social, and/or environmental benefits that will or could be realized in Canada.